spatkar94/OncoBERT/README.md

 ---
 ## Input Data Preparation
-Prepare somatic mutation data as a tabular file where each row rempresents a tumor sample and each column represents a protein coding gene.
+Prepare somatic mutation data as a tabular dataframe where each row rempresents a tumor sample and each column represents a protein coding gene.
 Each entry encodes the mutation status of a gene.
 1: presence of at least one non-silent mutation (i.e., missense, nonsense, frameshift, indel), 0 = wildtype, */nan = not profiled.
 ```
 sample_id, TP53, KRAS, EGFR, ...
 S1, 1, 0, 0